tobydriscoll/markdown-cv/index.md

 `2000–2004`
 **University of Delaware**
-* Associate Professor, Department of Mathematical Sciences
+* Assistant Professor, Department of Mathematical Sciences

 `1996–2000`
 **University of Colorado at Boulder**